Model-Adaptive Approach to Dynamic Discrete Choice Models with Large State Spaces: Introduction

-This paper develops a model-adaptive (MA) approach to solve the linear system of fixed point equations of the policy valuation operator.
+This paper proposes a model-adaptive (MA) approach to solve the linear system of fixed point equations of the policy valuation operator.
 The primary goal is to achieve a pre-specified tolerance while significantly reducing computational costs, enabling the use of policy valuation tools in a wide range of empirical applications.
 We call our approach model-adaptive as it designs the sieve space based on the model primitives (such as the transition density and utility function), and the algorithm itself selects the sieve dimension.
 At each step, our approach augments the sieve space with the residual from the previous iteration and projects the value function onto the augmented sieve space.
-It achieves a faster decay rate of the approximation error than conventional methods, such as Successive Approximation (SA) and Temporal Difference (TD).
-Formally, we show that the approximation error decays at a superlinear rate in the sieve dimension (number of iterations), while SA achieves a linear rate and TD fails to achieve a superlinear rate.
+It achieves a faster decay rate of the approximation error than conventional methods, such as Successive Approximation (SA), which iterates the contraction mapping, and Temporal Difference (TD), which projects the value function onto a pre-specified sieve space.
+Formally, we show that the approximation error decays at a superlinear rate in the sieve dimension (number of iterations), while SA achieves a linear rate and TD achieves only a sublinear rate.
 Furthermore, the sieve space and its dimension are automatically constructed by the algorithm, eliminating the need for researchers to design the sieve space and choose its dimension.
 Consequently, our method is easy to implement and converges faster than conventional methods, offering substantial computational savings.